lvgl/lv_port_pc_eclipse/README.md

 3. Type `cd build`.
 4. Type `cmake ..`.
 CMake will generate the appropriate build files.
 5. Type `make -j4` or (more portable) `cmake --build . --parallel`.

+**NOTE:** `--parallel` is supported from CMake v3.12 onwards.
+If you are using an older version of CMake, remove `--parallel` from the command or use the make option.

 6. The binary will be in `../bin/main`, and can be run by typing that command.

 ## Docker